A UNIQUE PARTNERSHIP

-Recognize and respecting the unique cultural and historical characteristics and connections to the land that aboriginal people possess.
-Cormorant commits to respect Aboriginal concerns regarding the environmental impact of our activities and will work with the involved parties to ensure that our projects result in the absolute minimum environmental impact.
+Recognize and respecting the unique cultural and historical characteristics and connections to the land that Indigenous people possess.
+Cormorant commits to respect Indigenous concerns regarding the environmental impact of our activities and will work with the involved parties to ensure that our projects result in the absolute minimum environmental impact.

 HONOUR TREATY LANDS & RIGHTS

-Understanding that Indigenous peoples may have shared or overlapping interests in their traditional territories.
+Understanding that Indigenous peoples may have shared or have overlapping interests in their traditional territories.

 Before consulting with the community, Cormorant will define and understand the activity and know the options and impacts in Indigenous communities.

 Where appropriate, Cormorant will develop good-neighbour agreements with First Nations and Métis Settlements; and these agreements will be built on respect for the languages, customs, and political, social and cultural institutions of these communities.

 This will aid Cormorant in understanding the potential impact of our work within these communities, assist in developing institutional awareness of and respect for the values and beliefs of Indigenous peoples, and facilitate partnerships, mentorships and employment programs with Indigenous organizations.

 INDIGENOUS ENGAGEMENT OVERVIEW